Chantal Hébert: Life and career

-Hébert was born on April 24, 1954, in Ottawa, Ontario.
-She is the oldest of five children.
-In 1966 her family moved to Toronto where the 12-year-old was enrolled in École secondaire catholique Monseigneur-de-Charbonnel.
+Hébert was born on April 24, 1954, in Ottawa, Ontario, the oldest of five children of Micheline (Forest) and journalist Jean-Raymond St-Cyr.
+In 1966, her family moved to Toronto; while in the city, the then-12-year-old was enrolled in École secondaire catholique Monseigneur-de-Charbonnel.
 She then attended Toronto's first public francophone high school, École secondaire Étienne-Brûlé.
 After high school, Hébert obtained a Bachelor of Arts degree in 1976 in political science from the bilingual Glendon College of York University.
 She is a Senior Fellow of Massey College at the University of Toronto.

 Hébert began her media career in 1975 at the regional television and radio newsroom of the French-language Radio-Canada facility in Toronto.
 She eventually became their reporter covering provincial politics at Queen's Park.
 After Radio-Canada appointed Hébert to cover federal politics on Parliament Hill, she worked as bureau chief for Montreal's Le Devoir and La Presse.
-She has written columns appearing in The London Free Press, the Ottawa Citizen, and the National Post, and currently in Le Devoir, Metro, and the Toronto Star.
+She has written columns appearing in The London Free Press, the Ottawa Citizen, the National Post, and Metro, and currently in Le Devoir and the Toronto Star.

+Hébert has two sons.
+The boys' father lives in Toronto, while Hébert lives in Montreal.